albertlatacz/java-repl/README.md

 * Show history of evaluations
 * Search and evaluate expression from history
 * Clear and replay previous evaluations
+* Load and evaluate any Java source file

 ## Build